OnroerendErfgoed/atramhasis/docs/source/customisation.rst

     Not using a seperate branch will add revisions to the atramhasis alembic branch.
-While this may work initially, this may create split branches and multiple heads when upgrading atramhasis in the future.
+While this may work initially, this may create split branches and multiple heads when upgrading atramhasis in the future and this is ill-advised

-All generated revisions will `depends_on` the latest atramhasis revision at the time of creating the scaffold to ensure atramhasis will run before your own alembic.
-This is configured in the :file:`alembic/script.py.mako` file.

 Whenever you would use `alembic upgrade head` to upgrade your database, you now have to use **heads** plural instead.